Oath of Allegiance (Australia): Pledge of Commitment for citizenship

-The wording of the Oath of Allegiance taken by newly naturalising Australian citizens has changed over time.
+The wording of the oath or affirmation of allegiance taken by newly naturalising Australian citizens has changed over time.
 Australian nationality was created by the Nationality and Citizenship Act 1948, which came into effect on 26 January 1949.
 British subjects could become Australian citizens after one year's residence in Australia as an immigrant by registration, and there was no requirement to attend a citizenship ceremony or take an oath of allegiance.
 Non-British subjects, on the other hand, were required to apply for naturalization, which had stricter requirements, including a five-year residency.
 They were required to attend a citizenship ceremony and swear an oath of allegiance, which was:

-I, A. B; swear by Almighty God that I will be faithful and bear true allegiance to His Majesty King George the Sixth, his heirs and successors according to law, and that I will faithfully observe the laws of Australia and fulfil my duties as an Australian citizen.

-In 1966, the Holt Government added the clause "renouncing all other allegiance" to the oath, though there was no requirement for new citizens to formally take steps under the law of their former country to renounce the previous citizenship.
-In 1973, the Whitlam Government ended the preferential treatment for British subjects from 1 December 1973 and inserted a reference to the "Queen of Australia", to become:
+In 1966, the Holt government added the clause "renouncing all other allegiance" to the oath, though there was no requirement for new citizens to formally take steps under the law of their former country to renounce the previous citizenship.
+In 1973, the Whitlam government ended the preferential treatment for British subjects from 1 December 1973 and inserted a reference to the "Queen of Australia", to become:

-I, A. B., renouncing all other allegiance, swear by Almighty God that I will be faithful and bear true allegiance to Her Majesty Elizabeth the Second, Queen of Australia, Her heirs and successors according to law, and that I will faithfully observe the laws of Australia and fulfil my duties as an Australian citizen.

-In 1986, the Hawke Government removed the renunciation requirement and the requirement for candidates to state their names, the wording becoming:
+In 1986, the Hawke government removed the renunciation requirement and the requirement for candidates to state their names, the wording becoming:

-I swear by Almighty God that I will be faithful and bear true allegiance to Her Majesty Elizabeth the Second, Queen of Australia, Her heirs and successors according to law, and that I will faithfully observe the laws of Australia and fulfil my duties as an Australian citizen.

-In 1994, the Keating Government replaced the oath with a Pledge of Commitment to Australia and removed the reference to the Crown:
+In 1994, Parliament passed a bill introduced by the Cabinet headed by Paul Keating and which replaced the oath with a Pledge of Commitment to "Australia":